rippleFCL/action-fixme-annotate/README.md

 # action-fixme-check

-Checks the code base for any terms ending with a colon, and fail the check if any are found.
+Checks the code base for any terms ending with a colon, and fail/pass the check if any are found depending on severity.
 The default term is `FIXME:`.
 You can add or change the terms using the `term` parameter, see [Installation](#Installation) below.
 Useful if you want to make sure that you don't miss any required changes in the code base before merging a PR.
+The default severity is `ERROR`.
+If severity is set to `ERROR` if any terms are found the ci fails.
+If set to `WARNING` it passes but you will still have annotations.

 It runs very fast, taking only a few seconds to finish even on a very large codebase.
 All files in the repository will be read, including binary files (it